-- e.
-Specify the In the Expected Return Code field, specify the return code expected from the Health Check URL.
-If this return code is received it is an indication that the ICAP Service is alive. - 4.
-Fill in the Advanced tab, as follows: - a.
-In the Connection Timeout field, specify the maximum number of seconds to wait for a health check connection to be established.
-Default: 60. - b.
-In the I/O Timeout field, specify the maximum number of seconds to wait for completion of a health check transmission.
+- b.
+In the Expected Return Code field, specify the return code expected from the Health Check URL.
+If this return code is received it is an indication that the ICAP Service is alive. - c.
+In the Connecting Timeout field, specify the maximum number of seconds to wait for a health check connection to be established.
+Default: 60. - d.
+In the Input/Output Timeout field, specify the maximum number of seconds to wait for completion of a health check transmission.
 Default: 30. - 5.
 When done, click Save. - 6.
-If you are ready to distribute and implement the changes in your system devices, click 💥.
+If you are ready to distribute and implement the changes in your system devices, click 😻